Subscribe

 Crossing the line

-A line in Shakespeare’s Hamlet resonates with the concept of Neutral on The Winning Edge Programme: ‘There is nothing either good or bad but thinking makes it so.’
+A line in Shakespeare’s Hamlet resonates with the concept of Neutral on The Winning Edge course: ‘There is nothing either good or bad but thinking makes it so.’

 What do I mean by neutral?
 So, a football goes over the line.
 Is that good or bad?
 Well, it depends which team you play for or support.
 Which team you support will then determine whether that result in your eyes is a good or a bad one.
 In itself, the ball going over the line is a neutral event– it is neither good nor bad; if you don’t have any interest in football, that ball going over the line has no meaning for you.
 However, if you support one of the teams, you attach a meaning to what happens to that ball and value the result; depending on where your loyalties lie, you are either pleased, or maybe you’re ranting about the quality of playing and/or coaching!